santanusarma/FPGA-Demos/README.md

 [16] USB-Demo: communicate to a USB device connected to the board (tbc)

-[17] Embedded-Processor-Demo: EDK based Microblaze/PPC4xx demo with hello world (tbc)
+[17] Embedded-Processor-Demo: EDK based Microblaze demo with hello world (tbc)

+[17a] Processor-Inturpt-Demo: Microblaze processor inturpt demo (tbc)

 [18] APB-IPCore-Demo: Interface an IPcore with APB bus (tbc)